rdkcentral/rdkv-halif-wifi/docs/pages/Wifi_halSpec.md

 ### Build Requirements

 This interface is required to build into shared library.
-The shared library must be named libwifihal.so.
+The shared library must be named `libwifihal.so`.
 The building mechanism must be independent of Yocto.

 ### Variability Management